Graduation (Benny Blanco and Juice Wrld song)

-"Graduation" is a song by American music producer and DJ Benny Blanco and American rapper and singer Juice Wrld.
+"Graduation" is a song by American record producer Benny Blanco and American rapper Juice Wrld.
 The song is based on Vitamin C's 2000 hit "Graduation (Friends Forever)".

 The song was released on August 30, 2019, and is the second collaboration between the artists since "Roses" in December 2018, which also featured Brendon Urie.
 It was later included on the reissue of Blanco's debut studio album Friends Keep Secrets, released in 2021.

 Juice Wrld's pose in the song's promotional material was later included on the cover art for his first posthumous album, Legends Never Die.

 Music videos

 Official video

 The music video was released on August 30, 2019, and was directed by Jake Schreier.
 The video is made up of a montage of students, played by various celebrities, with captions describing how they turned out after high school.
 Celebrities who make cameos as students in the video include Justice Smith, Hailee Steinfeld, Noah Cyrus, Dove Cameron, Maddie Ziegler, David Dobrik, Madison Beer, and others.
 Juice Wrld appears in the video as a student named "Gary, whose obsession with video games would cost him his sight" while Benny Blanco plays "Mr. Upchuck", a math teacher who claims to have hooked up with a popular clique at a party.
 Only Steinfeld appears as herself, and she saves humanity by ending the "Robotic War".
 Additionally, American comedic rapper Lil Dicky makes an appearance as the principal of the high school.

 They are (in order of appearance):